What is the SAT?

 Most elite universities, such as the Ivy Leagues, look for students whose scores range between 1410 and 1600.

 While these scores seem insanely high, it’s important to keep in mind that you do not need phenomenal SAT scores to get into a top US college… however, it does help.

 However, not all universities have such high average SAT scores.

 Read our blog to find out what SAT scores various US colleges are looking for.

 SAT vs. ACT: Which one?

-In order to get into most colleges, you must take either the SAT or the ACT.
+In order to get into college in the US, you must sit either the SAT or the ACT.

 The main difference between the two exams is that the ACT is designed for you not to finish.
 There are literally so many questions on the exam that the test makers know you probably aren’t going to reach the end, and that’s okay!

 However, many people may not do as well under such strict time constraints.

 Most colleges don’t prefer one exam over the other, so it’s best to sit the one that plays to your strengths.